rudrakabir/glowing-octo-couscous/content/index.md

 I also want to explore my own identity and have some fun, so some of that is here too.
 Like [[The Fire Guy]]

-You might want to use [[Guides]] or [[Links to other places]] as jumping off points, I'm still creating more.
+You might want to use [[Guides]] or [[Links to other places]] or [[Recent Activity]] as jumping off points, I'm still creating more.
 Right now this space is in the spam seeds and saplings everywhere and see what grows part of the gardening.
 The pruning and planning and weeding and making beauty comes later.

 This might mean that you will be reading something and two lines later it ends...abruptly.
 It's a WIP.

 Feel free to take a look around, and [[Links to other places|contact me]] if you have any questions.